tobias-ericsson/tobias-ericsson.github.io/notes/NIX/one-liners.md

 ```
 -r is recursive, -n is line number.

-Only show file name, not the result itself
+only show file name, not the result itself
 ```bash
 grep -rnl . -e "regexp pattern"
 ```